This page is dedicated to my ongoing On30 gauge model train layout.

 NOTE: all news is listed in the order of most recent

 My layout has already been in two model railroad publications this year!

 An article I wrote on my layout is in the On30 Annual for 2017!
 It came out at the start of May.
 Editor Chris Lane did a great job with the material I sent.
 I'm very happy with how it turned out and I hope others will be, too.
 You can order a copy of it here.

 Online magazine Model Railroad Hobbyist ran a photo of mine as well, which can be found by clicking here.
-They should be running another photo in the June issue.
+They should be running another photo sometime this year.

 RANT: "Okay, it's summer, time to leave the layout until fall!"

 I saw a post on a model train forum recently from a guy who doesn?t live far from me.
 He said he didn?t plan on doing anything on his layout until this fall or winter.